 Hormone and Steroid Free

 All Canadian chicken farmers are mandated to follow the standards for broiler chicken welfare strictly defined in Chicken Farmers of Canada’s (CFC) Animal Care Program.
-CFC’s Animal Care Program is built on the National Farm Animal Care Council (NFACC) Canadian Code of Practice for the Care and Handling of Chickens.
+CFC’s Animal Care Program is built on the National Farm Animal Care Council (NFACC) Canadian Code of Practice for the Care and Handling of Hatching Eggs, Breeders, Chickens and Turkeys.
 NFACC is an authority on national farm animal care.